Highlights and updates

-Open enrollment for 2018 coverage will run from November 1, 2017 through December 15, 2017, with all plan effective January 1, 2018.
 Rate filings for 2018 coverage were due in New York by May 15, 2017 , and can be found on the NY Department of Financial Services (NYDFS) rate application portal.
 Final approved rates were announced in August, and are available on the NYDFS website.

 NY Upstate reported on May 15 that insurers in New York would be requesting “double-digit rate hikes because of continued increases in health care costs and uncertainty related to federal discussions surrounding repealing and replacing the Affordable Care Act,” according to the NY Health Plan Association (note that average rate increases in NY were double-digit for 2017, but overall rates are still considerably lower than they were in 2013; details below).